 We have applied to list our Class A common stock on the NYSE American.
 Our listing is pending the SEC's completion of its review of this Report.
 When the Class A common stock is listed on the NYSE American, we anticipate that the number of Common Stock Tokens held in third-party wallets registered with Securitize will meaningfully decrease, as the NYSE American will become the predominant market for the Class A common stock.
 Investors can transact on a national securities exchange only if their securities are held in book-entry format in their banks' or broker-dealers' accounts with the Depository Trust Company ("DTC").
 In contrast, Common Stock Tokens are available only to record holders (i.e., persons holding their shares directly and whose ownership is recorded in the books and records of Securitize).
-In this regard, Common Stock Tokens are analogous to paper stock certificates.
 Any person who purchases Class A common stock on the NYSE American can subsequently ask her broker-dealer to withdraw such shares from DTC and to present such shares to Securitize, in order for such person to be listed as an owner of such shares in the books and records of Securitize.
-In such instance, with respect to such shares, the person could then request to receive Common Stock Tokens in her digital wallet, so long as such person follows Securitize's whitelisting process, just as the person could also request a paper stock certificate.
+In such instance, with respect to such shares, the person could then request to receive Common Stock Tokens in her digital wallet, so long as such person follows Securitize's whitelisting process.